linna/csrf-guard/README.md

 # Token types

+> **Note:** Storage it's intended that the data about token or the token is stored in session.

 The package provides three types of token:
 - Encryption-based CSRF token
 - HMAC-based CSRF token
 - Synchronizer CSRF token

 ## Encryption-based token
-Encryption-based CSRF token is a value that is the result of a cryptographic algorithm, some data is encrypted using a secret key only known from the server, it has expire time and require local storage.
-The implementation in this library uses `libsodium` aead contruction `XChaCha20-Poly1305`.
+Encryption-based CSRF token is a token that is the result of a cryptographic algorithm, some data is encrypted using a secret key only known from the server .The implementation in this library uses `libsodium` aead contruction `XChaCha20-Poly1305`.
+The token has expire time and require local storage.

 This token is as secure as:
 - capacity to store server side the secret key used to encrypt/decrypt.